AlgoMaster Logo

 Intuition

-Here is the key insight: if a character appears in the string but its case counterpart does not, that character can never be part of any nice substring.
-It is a "deal-breaker."
-Any nice substring must lie entirely on one side of that character.
+If a character appears in the string but its case counterpart does not, that character can never be part of any nice substring.
+Any nice substring must lie entirely on one side of it.

-This gives us a natural recursive strategy.
-Scan the string and find any character whose counterpart is missing.
-Split the string at that character.
-Then recursively find the longest nice substring in each piece.
-The answer is the longest result across all pieces.
+That gives a recursive strategy.
+Scan the string for a character whose counterpart is missing, split the string at that character, and recursively find the longest nice substring in each piece.
+The answer is the longest result across the pieces.

-When we reach a string where every character has its counterpart present, the entire string is nice, and we return it as-is.
-This is our base case.
+When every character in a piece has its counterpart present, that piece is itself nice and we return it unchanged.
+That is the base case.

 Algorithm